A Fall Wisconsin Cheese Tour

 Rush Creek Reserve cheese wheels aging

-While catching my breath on the final day whirlwind three-day tour of cheesemakers and farms across the southern third of Wisconsin, I decided I had to share my impressions.
+While catching my breath on the final day of a whirlwind three-day tour of cheesemakers and farms across the southern third of Wisconsin, I decided I had to share my impressions.
 On the first full day, our group of 15 mongers and professionals found ourselves peering into a vat of warming milk with Andy Hatch of Uplands Cheese.
 Artisan cheese fans know that’s not just any old liquid, but milk destined to become one of two great cheeses—in this case, Pleasant Ridge Reserve.
 Rush Creek Reserve was also in production, with seasonal workers brushing and flipping young cheeses.

 Wisconsin cows